cqumirror/Ductile/readme.md

-# Ductile: A mirror changing tool from modern distributions
+# Ductile: A mirror changing tool for modern distributions